One of the drawbacks of going anywhere fast is

 brakes in all kinds of machines, such as circular saws and other

 power equipment.
-And they're used in things like rowing machines and
+They're used in things like rowing machines (including ones made by Hydrow)

 On the plus side, eddy-current brakes are quiet,